Are you looking to build and install DIY solar heating systems yourself?

 Moving air acts as a medium for collecting solar power from each cell and then brings the heat back into the room.
 The room, solar panel, air intake, and air exhaust form a closed-loop air circulation system.

-The air cannot escape outside of the solar cell walls (pop can tube), which helps to avoid fogging and deposition of dust on the inner side of the Polycarbonat sheet.
-The following image shows a simplified sketch of all solar power system elements for air heating.
+The air cannot escape outside of the solar cell walls (pop can), which helps avoid fogging and deposition of dust on the Polycarbonate sheet's inner side.
+The following image shows a simplified sketch of all air heating system elements.

 OK, let's summarize how this thing works:

 The fan draws cold air from the room into the solar panel.
 The air goes through the filter and passes a one-way-pass-valve.
 Separate airflow-directing compartments (made of aluminum sheet 1 mm / 0.04 inches) distribute the air throughout the solar panel system.

-I have strategically placed these boxes on the lower and upper part of the solar system.
+I have strategically placed these junction boxes on the lower and upper part of the DIY solar generator.
 The bottom of the collector's housing is funneling the air into solar cells (tunnels constructed using pop cans).
 The air gets warm in contact with the solar cell wall.
 It raises and goes toward the output located in the upper corner of the room.

-DIY solar panels are indeed sun-powered, but electricity is still needed to drive the airflow.
-If you are living off the grid in a remote place (off the grid), you'll need to utilize solar electricity.
-Hook up a small PV solar panel or wind turbine to power the air blower.
+Solar power heater is indeed sun-powered, but an electric system is still needed to drive the airflow.
+If you live in a remote place (off the grid), you'll need to utilize solar electricity.
+Hook up a small PV panel or wind turbine to power the air blower.

-But before you do, make sure to read the next technique on my list…
+But before you do that, make sure to read the next technique on my list…

 First Step - Cut Your Home's Heat Loss

 Before going solar, you'll need to conduct a thorough assessment of your home and roof insulation.
-The idea is to improve heating efficiency and cut all possible losses and achieve massive cost savings.
+The idea is to improve heating efficiency, cut all possible losses and achieve massive cost savings.

 Why is this part so important?

-Because after reducing heat losses in your home, you can install smaller solar space heater and get the same result as with the twice bigger solar system.
+Because after reducing heat losses in your home, you can install smaller solar space heater and get the same result as the twice bigger solar system.